Camino del Norte: Leaving on Good Friday

 I’m Going on an Adventure!

+My dad is one of my best friends, and he writes each of us letters before big moments in our lives.
+As I took the letter, I knew that this was one of those moments.
 My dad has always been there for me.
 He’s always been my provider, protector, confidant, and friend.
-Now, he was sending his twenty-two-year-old daughter off on her first solo trip to a foreign country, away from cell service, the English language, and his physical protection.
+Now, he was sending his twenty-two-year-old daughter off on her first solo trip to a foreign country.
 I knew he trusted me, but more importantly, I knew he trusted the Lord.
-Still, I can’t imagine how difficult it must have been for him to let me go.

 “Thank you,” I said, trying not to let the tightness in my throat steal my voice.